 SPR Investors Have Opportunity to Lead Spirit AeroSystems Holdings, Inc. Securities Fraud Lawsuit

-LOS ANGELES, June 16, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Spirit AeroSystems Holdings, Inc. ("Spirit" or the "Company") (NYSE: SPR).
+BENSALEM, Pa., June 20, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Spirit AeroSystems Holdings, Inc. ("Spirit" or the "Company") (NYSE: SPR).

 Class Period: April 8, 2020 – April 13, 2023